 - It becomes even more ridiculous given the fact that at one point the Flash was able to (within a small fraction of a second) save a city from nuclear annihilation by carrying its half a million person population to a hill miles away one person at a time.
 And yet Central City's banks still get robbed on his watch.

-- Marvel's Vision has occasionally fallen victim to similar attacks (though it's rarer).
-In one issue of What If, he was killed by a parasitic alien vine that grew into his bodily systems.
+- Marvel's The Vision has occasionally fallen victim to similar attacks (though it's rarer).
+In one issue of What If?, he was killed by a parasitic alien vine that grew into his bodily systems.
 A fan wrote in to ask what was up; the editors eagerly latched onto his suggestion that "the plant in question isn't entirely tangible itself, and that's why the villain used it".
 An Avengers comic had Vision, along with The Mighty Thor and Iron Man, taken out by knockout gas.
 Hmm, a Physical God who can control winds, an unbreathing android, and a guy in a sealed combat suit?
 No problem.
 The criminal masterminds who took them out so easily?...
 Well, you've got to see this one for yourself.

 - The Essential Silver Surfer is full of this.
 When he meets a scientist who invents a device that might let him leave Earth but needs money to make it, the Surfer decides to get a job.
 He can't (because he doesn't have a Social Security number, he's not in the union, and he's funny-looking) so almost robs a bank in desperation, forgetting he can manipulate matter and could just make the scientist's gear for him.
 He spends about eight comics looking for someone who won't hate him for being "a silver-skinned freak" before he remembers that the Fantastic Four were quite friendly... need I go on?

 - In Marvel Zombies, the zombies are attacking Doctor Doom's castle and the Scarlet Witch is infected by the Punisher.
-Gee, Scarlet Witch, did it never occur to you you could just teleport him and the other zombies away like you did with Ash earlier?
+Gee, Scarlet Witch, did it never occur to you to just teleport him and the other zombies away like you did with Ash earlier?
 Or teleport Enchantress away earlier so Dazzler wouldn't be infected?
-It is also never explained why Doom didn't just kill Enchantress in the beginning like he did later.

 - Green Lanterns have been variously shown as being able to warp time, move faster than light, contain supernovas, fight toe to toe with Superman, alter their own DNA, read minds, find subatomic aliens...
 Scratch that, if it's a superpower of any sort any given GL has used it at least twice.
 Now here's the thing.
 There are creatures other than Gods that bother them.
 Funny huh?
 It's somewhat justified in their case as their power require willpower and concentration to make anything happen.
 A GL who is having a bad day, is unfocused or demoralized will be less effective and the GL's are essentially human without their rings (or at least the human ones are.)
 Plus, their rings require a periodic recharge and anything yellow or anyone whose fast enough or crafty enough to remove a ring is a threat.
 Still, the idiot plot is somewhat less excusable in the case of veterans like Hal Jordan (or really, any of the Earth based GL's these days) as he is both experienced, and extremely strong willed.